Ali-Hammond/ToolBoxPC-Win/README.md

 In `Qt Creator`, click the Build button (or press Ctrl + Shift + B) to start building the project.
 `Qt Creator` will use `CMake` to generate the necessary build files and build the project with the selected kit.
-The executable will be generated in the build directory<br>
+The executable will be generated in the build directory

 (e.g., `ToolboxPC-Win/build/ToolboxPC-Win-Desktop_Qt_6_8_2_MinGW_64bit-Release`).

 ---